Atlanta Technology Startup Ecosystem: Venture Capital Providers, Educational Programs and Rising Stars to Learn from

 There are several factors that impact the growth of the startup community in Atlanta.
 Besides the fact that the city sits at the intersection of multiple powerful industries, it has a growing startup culture encouraged by Georgia Tech, Georgia State, Emory, and other universities that support business-oriented tech talent.

-What’s more important, the startup community in Atlanta is omnidirectional, embracing numerous technologies.
+What’s more important, the startup community is omnidirectional, embracing numerous technologies.

 For instance, machine learning, big data, and predictive analytics are widely deployed in all dominating industries.
 On top of that, smart contracts and encryption strengthen fintech.
 Cloud technologies are embraced in transportation and security.
 Image recognition, computer vision, and blockchain are consistently applied in security solutions.